 With the introduction of the Radio Equipment Directive (RED), market approval requires certification of UEs/MS to comply with OTA requirements.
+ETSI is working on harmonised standard taking care of TRP and TRS procedures and requirements, as a revision of:

+- EN 301 908-2 (3G).
+Version 13.1.1 is listed as RED harmonized standard and includes TRP/TRS procedures and requirements - EN 301 908-13 (LTE).
+Version 13.2.1 is listed as RED harmonized standard and includes TRP/TRS procedures and requirements. - EN 301 908-25 (NR) is still officially released.

-ETSI is now developing a harmonised standard taking care of TRP and TRS procedures and requirements, as a revision of EN 301 908-2 (3G), EN 301 908-13 (LTE) and EN 301 908-25 (NR).
-It is very likely that procedures are following the approach as described in documents of 3GPP (see above).
-It is expected that requirements are also taken from 3GPP for bands and technologies that are present.
+The procedures in these ETSI standards follow the approach described in documents of 3GPP (see above).
+When available, requirements are also taken from 3GPP for bands and technologies that are present.
 Missing values are added in the process of creating the harmonised standard.
-For EN-301 908-2, the final draft was ready for approval stage in February 2020 and was expected to be published in 2021.
 This activity focuses on frequency bands for ITU-Region 1.